jacquelinegrimm/custom-segformer/README.md

 ## Creating Your Dataset

-1. **Prepare Your Images**: The example dataset consisted of `.jpg` images and their segmentation masks, `.png` binary images with pixels in the labeled regions set to '1'.
-Images and corresponding masks were saved under the same name in separate folders.
+1. **Prepare Your Images**: The example dataset consisted of `.jpg` images and their segmentation masks, `.png` images.
+Images and masks were saved under the same name in separate folders.

-3. **Helpful Notebooks for Mask Creation**: These notebooks may assist in generating segmentation masks:
+3. **Helpful Notebooks for Mask Creation**: These notebooks may assist in generating binary segmentation masks:
    - K-Means Segmentation for Creating Binary Masks: [Notebook](https://github.com/jacquelinegrimm/kmeans-segmentation/blob/main/arabidopsis_root_segmentation_kmeans.ipynb)
    - Convert to Binary Mask: [Notebook](https://github.com/jacquelinegrimm/useful-scripts/blob/main/convert_to_binary.ipynb)